What is the role of the Office of the Director of Public Prosecutions (ODPP)?Show more

 You should contact the ODPP as soon as possible.
 The ODPP will arrange for an interpreter to assist you in court.

-The Telephone Interpreter Service will be able to assist you with the interpretation of letters and documents.
+The Translating and Interpreter Service will be able to assist you with the interpretation of letters and documents.
 Telephone: 13 14 50.

 What input does a victim of crime have on the court's sentencing process?Show more